-targets and/or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals Row 1 and goals Business level specific targets and/or goals Brand/product monitored at the corporate level Goals are monitored at the corporate In 2016 we set 2020 performance targets that align with the United Nations Sustainable Development Goals.
+targe ets or goals Monitoring at corporate level Approach to setting and monitoring targets and/or goals and g Busin level s target goals Brand specif target goals Count targets goals aness goals aness goals aness goals aness goals and/or s goal and/or doas and/or s goal and/or s goal and/or s goal and/or s goal and/or monitored at the corporate level Goals are monitored at the corporate In 2016 we set 2020 performance targets that align with the United Nations Sustainable Development Goals.
 We outlined SDG6 Clean Water and Sanitation and the associated target of 'substantially increasing water-use efficiency across all sectors' as a strategic priority for our business.
 We have set a public goal of reducing water globally across all of our resorts by 3% per square foot by 2020.
 We track and monitor our progress towards this goal on a weekly basis with our property sustainability teams and assess new technologies and efficiencies measures that will help us meet this goal as part of our overarching sustainability strategy.
 We develop annual internal facility specific water targets for each property depending on square footage and ability to implement water conservation and efficiency projects on an annual basis.
 We also set qualitative 2030 water goals such as stabilizing water consumption, establishing a leak detection and management system, improving our sub metering infrastructure, automating irrigation sensors, attaining 100% adoption of our Sustainable Development Standards and piloting water reclamation technology.
 All qualitative and quantitate goals pertain to our products which is hotel room nights and the use of casino space, meeting space, retail space and other amenities.